 To be considered for this program you must:

-- Be enrolled at an institution in one of the seven IDeA Program Western Region states (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, Wyoming) during spring semester, 2018
+- Be enrolled at an institution in one of the seven IDeA Program Western Region states (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, Wyoming) during spring semester directly preceding the summer term

-- Be enrolled as a sophomore, junior, or senior in good academic standing during summer (> 6 credits) or fall (> 12 credits) in 2018
+- Be enrolled as a sophomore, junior, or senior in good academic standing during current summer term (> 6 credits) or upcoming fall semester (> 12 credits)

 - Be a US citizen or authorized to work in the United States